thuyanduong/paintr/README.md

 2. What is the component hierarchy of this app?

-3. What is the state of this app?
+3. What are all the pieces of state of this app?
 What does each piece of state **represent** on the DOM?

 4. Is there any component that is conditionally rendered?

-5. If there is conditional rendering, does this component appear on the DOM when the page first loads?
+5. If there is conditional rendering, does this component appear on the DOM when the app first loads?

 6. If there is conditional rendering, what does the **user** need to do to trigger this conditional rendering?